Urinary Tract Stones (Kidney, Ureter, Bladder)

 Which specialist treats it?
 The urologist is the professional who studies the urinary tract and provides guidance on the management of each case.
 Faced with severe colic or blood in the urine, it is advisable to get a timely medical evaluation.

-Specialties that treat urinary tract stones (kidney, ureter, bladder)
+Which specialist treats urinary tract stones (kidney, ureter, bladder)?

 Treatment by city